What are essential oils?

 Additionally, the products we all use over time can impact the overall health of the planet.
 Leaders in the essential oil industry go out of their way to implement sustainable, responsible farming and harvesting methods that respect the planet and the people who live on it.

-How do you choose the right essential oils for you?
 As you make this decision, you’ll find that deciding on the right oil starts with selecting the right provider.
 Once you determine the oil you need, you want a company you can trust.
 Picking a provider can be daunting, especially with so many of them out there making all kinds of claims about the purity of their oils.
 Here are a few tips on what to look for in a reputable essential oil company.

 Beware of jargon